EBCoP/technique-tuesday-2017-06-27/extra-credit.md

 </tbody>
 </table>

-As everyone noticed, the average for each column in all 20 files is basically the same.
+The average value for each column in all 20 files is basically the same.
 So, we won't find the answer there.
 What about standard deviation?

     file_sd <- foo_data %>%
         select(columns_to_select) %>%